scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 Tuples are treated as transparent, i.e. a type `F[(X, Y)]` would get the synthesized name `F_X_Y`.
 Directly implemented function types `A => B` are represented as `A_to_B`.
 Function types used as arguments to other type constructors are represented as `Function`.

+### Anonymous Collective Extensions

+Anonymous collective extensions also get compiler synthesized names, which are formed from

+ - the prefix `extension_`
-Anonymous given instances that define extension methods get their name from the name of the first extension method and the toplevel type constructor of its first parameter.
-For example, the given instance
+ - the name of the first defined extension method
+ - the simple name of the first parameter type of this extension method
+ - the simple name(s) of the toplevel argument type constructors to this type.

+For example, the extension
 ```scala
 extension of [T] (xs: List[T]) with {
   def second = ...
 }
 ```
-gets the synthesized name `given_second_of_List_T`.
+gets the synthesized name `extension_second_List_T`.

 ### Given Clauses